olivia-leach/tic-tac-toe/README.md

 -   As a user, I want to be able to see my win/loss history.
 -   As a user, I want to be able to start a new game after I've just finished one.

-## Potential future updates
+## Potential future updates (aka if I had more time...)

+-   Clean up js files (get rid of redundant code)
+-   Add cross-device functionality for 2 players
+-   Be able to click on an old game in the game history table and rewatch game play, or continue an unfinished game
 -   Draw line to show row/column/diagnol that won
--   Add cross-device functionality for 2 players
 -   Animate drawing of X's and O's
 -   Change pointer to be image of X or O when mouse hovers over board